301 Redirects

 URL

-Aka the “slug”, aka the “web address”, aka the “A/S/L of websites”.
+aka the “slug”, aka the “web address,” aka the digital street address for your webpage.
 Two things to note here: 1.
 Keep URLs short when possible.
-Google likes em short n’ sweet, like french toast sticks.
-2. If you are targeting a keyword for a page, include the keyword in its URL.
+Google likes 'em short n' sweet, like French toast sticks.
+2. If you are targeting a keyword for a page, be sure to include the keyword in its URL.

 XML Sitemap